Drive your STEM outreach with a future-focused, fully equipped makerspace

 Technological Literacy: Just 50 years ago, it was farfetched to imagine people having computers at home.
 Now most have multiple computers, some even small enough to fit into their pockets.
 While we do not know exactly what technological advances will happen in the years to come, giving students access to cutting edge technology prepares them to feel comfortable in ever-evolving, high-tech spaces.

-BNY Mellon Fab Lab – Carnegie Science Center
+BNY Fab Lab – Carnegie Science Center